若要好好鍛鍊自己的聆聽技巧,不妨先嘗試用心聆聽聲帶,然後才按以下「細閱字幕」的內容,那你會知道自己聽得懂多少!

 Hi there!
 I am Tim, from Wall Street English.

+Today we are going to talk about different ways of making suggestions.
 It’s important to pay attention to the tone we use when suggesting casually and formally depending on different situations.

 Let’s imagine you are supposed to have a meeting at twelve o’clock but would like to start earlier to fit another appointment onto your schedule.